donacianojesus/donacianojesus/README.md

-## 💫 About Me
+# Hi, I'm Jesus Donaciano

-Hi, I'm **Jesus Donaciano**, a senior Computer Science student at the University of Scranton and an aspiring **Software Engineer** passionate about full-stack development, AI/ML, and building software that’s both practical and impactful.
+## About Me

-I enjoy creating intuitive, efficient applications—from backend APIs to dynamic frontends—and constantly refine my skills through hands-on projects and exploration of modern tech stacks.
+I’m a senior Computer Science student at the University of Scranton and an aspiring Software Engineer passionate about full-stack development, AI/ML, and building software that’s practical and impactful.
-Currently based in **Scranton, PA**, I’m seeking a **2025/26 Software Engineering internship** to grow and contribute in a collaborative, real-world setting.
+Based in Scranton, PA, I’m currently seeking a 2025/26 Software Engineering internship to apply my skills and grow in a collaborative, real-world environment.

 ---
 ## 💻 Tech Stack
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)